 Executive Manager Operations, Richmond Wellbeing (RW)

-Speaker to be advised, The Australian Centre for Social Innovation
+Chief Innovation Officer, The Australian Centre for Social Innovation

 NDIS Project Manager, Queensland Statewide Child & Youth Clinical Network, Children’s Health Queensland